nSimplex Zen: A Novel Dimensionality Reduction for Euclidean and Hilbert Spaces: Run-time Costs

 \section{Run-time Costs}

-It is difficult to make fundamental comparisons on computational cost: mechanisms such as PCA have had many years of study as to their optimisation, and specialist mathematical programming systems provide extremely fast versions, whereas the LMDS and \nsimp \zen transforms reported here are (possibly naively) coded by ourselves following the high-level definitions.
+As explained in \cite{kriegel2017black}, it is difficult or impossible to make fundamental comparisons on computational cost for a novel mechanism.
+In this case, we note that mechanisms such as PCA have had many years of study as to their optimisation, and specialist mathematical programming systems provide extremely fast versions, whereas the LMDS and \nsimp \zen transforms reported here are (possibly naively) coded by ourselves following the high-level definitions.
 However measurements of the systems as used may be pragmatically useful, although these caveats should be taken into account.

 As a further caveat, the experimental results reported here are performed using MatLab \footnote{R2022a update 4, 64-bit (Mac i64)}, and some of the tests performed in Java implementations give quite different outcomes.
 The MatLab system is highly optimised for array manipulation, and provides optimised implementations of PCA and MDS.